phueb/AOCHILDESNouns/README.md

 Is the noun co-occurrence structure in speech to younger children less lexically specific (abstract) ?

-One way to study the structure of data is to decompose it into linearly separable and orthogonal dimensions, which can be one with SVD.
+One way to study the structure of data is to decompose it into linearly separable and orthogonal dimensions, which can be done with SVD.
 Below is a visualisation of the noun-co-occurrence matrix of speech to children under 900 days old, projected on the first, then first + second, then first + second + third, ... singular dimensions, incrementing with each new animation frame.